linkerd/website/linkerd.io/content/2/tasks/distributed-tracing.md

 ## Quickstart demo

-Let's dive in to how distributed tracing works with a workign example.
+Let's dive in to how distributed tracing works with a working example.
 Then we'll describe each of the components in more detail and explain how to use those components in your own application.